 Fax: 0114 2531989

-Spring Lane is a referral unit for students 11 - 16 who have been permanently excluded from their mainstream school.
-KS4 pupils at Spring Lane will follow a core curriculum offer of English, Maths, Science, PSHE and OCN Diploma in Skills for Further Learning and Employment.
+Spring Lane ( and its bases) is a referral unit for students 11 - 16 who have been permanently excluded from their mainstream school.
+KS4 pupils at Spring Lane and its bases will follow a core curriculum offer of English, Maths, Science, PSHE and OCN Diploma in Skills for Further Learning and Employment.
 They also have the option of studying two of PE, DT and Art.
 Pupils are also able to access the external providers across Sheffield through the Extended Curriculum Team, this is through discussion with the Head of Key Stage 4, and the Deputy Headteacher.

 KS3 pupils follow a generic timetable as in mainstream, made up of English, Maths, Science, Art, DT, PE, PSHE, Citizenship, Geography and History.

-Behavioural expectations at Spring Lane are as in mainstream school.
+Behavioural expectations at Spring Lane and bases re as in mainstream school.
 Pupils are expected to attend every day, treat staff and each other with respect, and show respect for property and the building.
-Where students find it difficult to conform to expectations at Spring Lane, sanctions of varying severity will be put in place and additional external support and assessment may be required in order to pursue a Statutory Assessment for Behavioural, Emotional and Social Difficulties.
+Where students find it difficult to conform to expectations at Spring Lane, and bases sanctions of varying severity will be put in place and additional external support and assessment may be required in order to pursue a Statutory Assessment for Behavioural, Emotional and Social Difficulties.

-Spring Lane works very closely with partner agencies such as Police, Community Youth Team, Youth Justice Service, Educational Psychology, Social Care, Child and Adolescent Mental Health Service and MAST as well as parents and carers of our pupils.
+Spring Lane and bases work very closely with partner agencies such as Police, Community Youth Team, Youth Justice Service, Educational Psychology, Social Care, Child and Adolescent Mental Health Service and MAST as well as parents and carers of our pupils.

 Head Teacher: Tuesday Rhodes